-It is generally considered that a property with more than 100 years unexpired lease term is worth approximately the same as a freehold.
-Where an additional ninety years added to any lease with more than 45 years left, the premises will be equivalent in value to a freehold for many years in the future.
+It is conventional wisdom that a property with more than one hundred years unexpired lease term is worth roughly the equivalent as a freehold.
+Where an further ninety years added to all but the shortest lease, the residence will be equivalent in value to a freehold for many years ahead.

 Lender | Requirement |